Syamantaka: Literature

 The Supreme Personality of Godhead told Satrājit: We do not care to take this jewel back, O King.
-You are the sun-god’s devotee, so let it stay in your possession.
+You are the sun-god's devotee, so let it stay in your possession.
 Thus We will also enjoy its benefits.

 In popular culture

 The Puranas or the Mahabharata do not say what happens to the gem after Krishna leaves the material world.
 There has been many attempts in identifying the true jewel and its existence in modern Indian society.

-However, some speculate that the legendary Syamantaka Mani might be in fact the famous Koh-i-Noor diamond, which was known to have been in the possession of the Mughal emperors of India, followed by the Sikh empire, and currently one of the Crown Jewels of the United Kingdom.
+However, some speculate that the legendary Syamantaka Mani might be in fact the famous Koh-i-Noor diamond, which was known to have been in the possession of the Mughal emperors of India, followed by the Sikh Empire, and currently one of the Crown Jewels of the United Kingdom.

 Whether the Syamantaka Gem is actually the Koh-i-Noor diamond or not is unknown.
-The Koh-i-Noor, of course, does not match the superlative descriptions of the Syamantaka, and considerable poetic license would have to be assumed.
+The Koh-i-Noor does not match the superlative descriptions of the Syamantaka, and considerable poetic license would have to be assumed.

+As of July 2024, the Syamantaka jewel is in the possession of the Dwarkadhish Temple, Kankroli, Rajsamand, Rajasthan.
+It is displayed to the public on the first day of the Hindola Utsav (swinging festival) every year.
+It is the first day of Krishna Paksha of Ashadh month.